Mohamed-Abdelkarem/data-engineering-zoomcamp-Full/01-docker-terraform/docker-sql/09-docker-compose.md

 ## Running the Ingestion Script with Docker Compose

-If you want to re-run the dockerized ingest script when you run Postgres and pgAdmin with `docker compose`, you will have to find the name of the virtual network that Docker compose created for the containers.
+If you want to re-run the dockerized ingest script when you run [Postgres and pgAdmin] containers/services with `docker compose`, you will have to find the name of the virtual network that Docker compose created for the containers.
+*because `docker compose` auto generate a private network for all of its containers/services, and give it an auto-generated name (if I don't specify it).. so need to find this network name, then use it while running my containers.

 ```bash
 # check the network link: